WHAT IS EMERGENCY ROOM MALPRACTICE & NEGLIGENCE?

-Emergency room malpractice can involve misdiagnoses, delayed diagnoses, and/or failures to diagnose various injuries or illnesses in an emergency room setting.
+Emergency room malpractice can involve misdiagnoses, delayed diagnoses, and/or failures to diagnose various injuries or illnesses in the ER.
 Unfortunately, medical errors in hospital emergency rooms are not uncommon and can result in devastating consequences.
-Due to the often fast-paced and highly varied nature of an emergency room setting, emergency medicine care generally has higher error rates than other medical specialties.
-Studies have shown that emergency medicine has higher rates of error than most other medical specialties, and that nearly half of all medical malpractice injuries are sustained in emergency rooms.
+Due to the often fast-paced and highly varied nature of a New Jersey or Philadelphia ER, emergency medicine care generally has higher error rates than other medical specialties.
+Studies have shown that nearly half of all NJ or PA medical malpractice injuries are sustained in emergency rooms.

 Common Emergency Room Errors Include: